k-lombard/TutorCare/README.md

 # Release Notes
+## Version 0.4.0
+### New Features
+- Adds history for users to view their completed jobs.
+- Adds rating system for both parties to rate each other when the job is complete.
+- Adds review/comment feature for both parties to review and comment on each other when the job is complete.

+### Bug Fixes
+- Fixed bug with completed jobs not showing if the user was the caregiver.
+- Fixed minor design bugs on profile page.
+- Fixed bug with updating a job post.

+### Known Issues
+- Webpack bundle needs to be optimized.
+- Search feature is not elastic so it will become slow with higher number of posts.
+- Some forms do not autofill information, requiring user to input the same info in multiple places.
+- Mobile sidebar is not closable on very small screen sizes.
+- Filter button clips in front of the sidebar on find-jobs page.
+- Issue with date and time validation on the create and update job post.

 ## Version 0.3.0
 ### New Features
-- Redesign of the user profile page
+- Redesign of the user profile page.
-- Adds a user profile database table to store profile information
+- Adds a user profile database table to store profile information.
-- Updates the edit-profile page to work the the new profile models and new information
+- Updates the edit-profile page to work the the new profile models and new information.
-- Adds Mobile Responsiveness to the Find-Care, Active Jobs, Applications Revcieved, and Applications Sent pages
+- Adds Mobile Responsiveness to the Find-Care, Active Jobs, Applications Revcieved, and Applications Sent pages.
-- Adds Job Completion Flow and Verification of Job Start
+- Adds Job Completion Flow and Verification of Job Start.

 ### Bug Fixes
-- Fixed Grid Layout of the Find Care Page
+- Fixed Grid Layout of the Find Care Page.
-- Fixed redundancy of the account and profile pages by merging their functionalities
+- Fixed redundancy of the account and profile pages by merging their functionalities.
-- Fixed a issue with the date info of a received application
+- Fixed a issue with the date info of a received application.

 ### Known Issues
 - Webpack bundle needs to be optimized.